keunyop/AWS-Certified-DeveloperAssociate/README.md

 ### 8. When AutoScaling is launching a new instance based on conditions, which of the below mentioned policies will it follow?
 Launch an instance in the AZ with the fewest instances.

-AutoScaling attempts to distribute instances ev
+AutoScaling attempts to distribute instances evenly between the Availability Zones that are enabled for the user's AutoScaling group.
+Auto Scaling does this by attempting to launch new instances in the Availability Zone with the fewest instances.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTAzNDU3NTY1Nyw1Mzg5NzA4OTIsLTk1Nz
+eyJoaXN0b3J5IjpbNDQ4MzkyNzcsNTM4OTcwODkyLC05NTcyMD
-IwMzI3Nl19
+MyNzZdfQ==
 -->